 Financial Recovery Solutions Limited (FRS) respects your privacy and is committed to protecting your personal data in accordance with the Data Protection Act and the General Data Protection Regulation 2016 (GDPR).
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

-This privacy notice aims to give you information on how FRS collects and processes your personal data through your use of this website, including any data you may provide through this website when you apply for your Free PPI Check.
+This privacy notice aims to give you information on how FRS collects and processes your personal data through your use of this website, including any data you may provide through this website when you make an enquiry about the services we offer

 This website is not intended for children and we do not knowingly collect data relating to children.